openflighthpc/flight-metal-server/README.md

 export -a PATH=$PATH:$(pwd)/bin
 bundle install --without development test --path vendor

-# Alternatively append `bin/` to the beginning of the following commands
+# The following command can be ran without modifying the PATH variable by
-# Skip export
+# prefixing `bin/` to the commands
 bin/bundle install --without --development test --path vendor
 ```